-Gov. Henry McMaster was joined by cabinet officials Thursday to announce he has issued an executive order that provides state agencies with guidance on reducing regulations.
-The order is designed to help maintain and expand the state’s competitive business climate, according to a press release.
+Gov. Henry McMaster issued an executive order on Thursday that provides state agencies with guidance on reducing regulations.
+The order is designed to help maintain and expand the state’s competitive business climate, according to a news release.

 “Burdensome regulations must never hurt our main street businesses or weaken South Carolina’s competitive edge in economic recruitment,” McMaster said in a statement.
 “This executive order demonstrates my administration is committed to a transparent and business friendly regulatory environment that will foster growth and prosperity for all South Carolinians.”